id12026/DeepChat_Ollama_Langchain-and-Streamlit/HH/Deepseek-main/README.md

 - **DeepSeek** (via Ollama API) analyzes the user's emotional state based on the input message.
 - Based on the emotional state and the topic (motivation, productivity, career advice), the system understands the user's need and context.

-### 4. **Response Generation**

-- **DeepSeek** generates a personalized, context-aware response.
-  - If the user needs motivation: *"You're doing great!
-Break your goals into smaller tasks and celebrate each small victory!"*
-  - If the user asks for productivity tips: *"Try the Pomodoro technique!
-Focus on tasks for 25 minutes, followed by a 5-minute break."*
-  - If the user seeks career advice: *"To grow professionally, focus on improving communication skills and learning new technologies."*

 ### 5. **Response Presentation**